 Seasonal sites still available.
-If you are interested, please complete the Reservation Request Form and return the first three pages no later than Friday, November 29, 2013 to the office of the Raisin Region Conservation Authority with a $200.00 deposit.
-Cheques must be post-dated January 1, 2014.
-The draw for the lottery will be held on Monday, December 2, 2013.
+If you are interested, please complete the Reservation Request Form and return the first three pages to the office of the Raisin Region Conservation Authority with a $200.00 deposit.
 A map showing lot availability is provided for your convenience.
 If you have any questions, please contact the office at 613-938-3611 ext.
 221

 We are now accepting online donations for the Cooper Marsh Boardwalk Restoration fund.

 Get Involved!
 Volunteer for the 2014 Marsh Monitoring Program